Air ambulance with 7 onboard to Delhi from Ranchi crashes in Jharkhand's Chatra | Business

 Air ambulance with 7 onboard to Delhi from Ranchi crashes in Jharkhand's Chatra

-An air ambulance with seven people onboard to Delhi from Ranchi crashed near Simaria in Jharkhands Chatra district on Monday, Ranchi airport Director Vinod Kumar said.
-An air ambulance from Ranchi with seven people onboard crashed near Simaria in Chatra district.
+An air ambulance with seven people onboard to Delhi from Ranchi crashed in a forest near Simaria in Jharkhands Chatra district on Monday, Ranchi airport Director Vinod Kumar said.

 - Country: